BCN3D/BCN3DSigma-Profile-Generator/README.md

 2. **Generate one single profile:** Will ask for left nozzle size, left loaded filament, right nozzle size and right loaded filament.
 Then will generate the fff profile file.

-3. **Show available options:** Prints all the options available in *Profiles Data* folder.

-4. **Test all combinations:** Like *1.
+3. **Test all combinations:** Like *1.
 Generate a bundle of profiles* but without storing data neither generating fff profile files.
 A fast option to just ensure all combinations can be properly created.

-5. **Exit:** Quit the program.
+4. **Exit:** Quit the program.

 In order to add, remove or change a nozzle size, filament or quality preconfiguration edit the files in *Profiles Data* folder.